Triangle (2009 British film): Plot

 Jess prepares to take her autistic son Tommy on a boat trip with her friend Greg.
 When Tommy becomes upset, she tells him that he just had a bad dream.
 Jess goes to a Florida harbor without Tommy, explaining that he is at school, and boards Greg's boat with his deckhand Victor, his married friends Sally and Downey, and Sally's friend Heather.
 On the boat she has a dream about crabs on a beach, and wakes up disturbed, but then she forgets what disturbed her.
 At sea, a storm approaches, and while Greg radios the Coast Guard, he listens to a distress signal from a woman pleading for help.
 She says that someone is killing everyone but is cut off before she can provide her location.
 The sudden storm capsizes the boat.
 Heather is swept away, but the others climb onto the overturned sailboat when the storm clears.

 The five survivors board a passing ocean liner, the Aeolus.
 It appears to be deserted even though they saw the silhouette of a person aboard.
 Jess experiences a sense of déjà vu as they explore the ship.
 They find Jess's keys and fresh food in the dining room.
 Jess spots someone watching them and Victor gives chase.
 Jess and Greg find the words "go to theater" written in blood on a mirror, but Greg insists the crew must be playing a prank.
 Jess returns to the dining room, where the food is now rotting.
 Victor, with a head wound, tries to strangle Jess, but she fights him, and he collapses.

 Jess hears gunfire and follows it to the ship's theater, where Greg lies dead from a gunshot.
 Sally and Downey say that Greg told them Jess shot him.
 Someone in a burlap mask shoots Sally and Downey.
-Jess runs, grabs an ax and disarms the shooter, who tells her, "You have to kill them; it's the only way to get home" before Jess knocks her overboard.
+Jess runs, grabs an ax and disarms the shooter, who tells her, "You have to kill them; it's the only way to get home" before Jess knocks the masked shooter overboard.